|

 B. Required Identification

-C. Restricted Uses of UCLA Property
+C. Limited Uses of UCLA Property

 The following uses of UCLA Property are limited and/or prohibited unless prior written approval has been granted in accordance with this Policy and/or other applicable policies: